pr/Machine-Learning-and-Roman-Egypt/README.md

-*For full PDF with images, please download above.*
+*For a full PDF of the paper with images, please view above or download the repository.*

 Abstract
 ------